sschmeier/genomics/source/ngs-assembly/index.rst

 .. attention::

     If you have not run the previous section :ref:`ngs-qc`, you can download the trimmed data needed for this section here: :ref:`downloads`.
+Download the file to the ``~/analysis`` directory and decompress.

 ..
 Subsampling reads